cdisc-org/COSMoS/bc_starter_package/README.md

 - YAML files generated from spreadsheet content
 - Scripts to validate YAML files

 Documentation for CDISC APIs can be found at [https://api.developer.library.cdisc.org/](https://api.developer.library.cdisc.org/).
 Users should use their existing CDISC login credentials.
+The latest release notes for the CDISC Biomedical Concepts and Dataset Specialization are at the [CDISC Wiki](https://wiki.cdisc.org/pages/viewpage.action?pageId=169412277).

 The most current API endpoints for CDISC BCs and SDTM Dataset Specializations are available in API version 2.
 Version 1 has been superseded, and users should use version 2 when retrieving content.